simonlieu18/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/47563961-58b0-4803-985b-dcda4441391d)

 <p>
-Click the flag on the top right of the screen to promote the server to a Domain Controller.
+Click the flag on the top right of the screen and follow the install steps to promote the server to a Domain Controller.
 </p>
 <br />